BihonAnon/TheOneCal/README.md

 THEN the current day is highlighted
 WHEN I scroll down
 THEN I am presented with each day of the week
-WHEN I view the time blocks for that day
+WHEN I view the date blocks for that day
 WHEN I click into the "create event button"
 THEN I can enter an event